julianedwards/parquet-go/README.md

 ## Tools

-`parquet-go` comes with tooling to inspect and generate parquet tools.
+`parquet-go` comes with tooling to inspect and generate Parquet files.

 ### parquet-tool

-`parquet-tool` allows you to inspect the meta data, the schema and the number of rows as well as print the content of a parquet file.
-You can also use it to split an existing parquet file into multiple smaller files.
+`parquet-tool` allows you to inspect the meta data, the schema and the number of rows as well as print the content of a Parquet file.
+You can also use it to split an existing Parquet file into multiple smaller files.

 Install it by running `go get github.com/fraugster/parquet-go/cmd/parquet-tool` on your command line.
 For more detailed help on how to use the tool, consult `parquet-tool --help`.

 ### csv2parquet

-`csv2parquet` makes it possible to convert an existing CSV file into a parquet file.
-By default, all columns are simply turned into strings, but you provide it with type hints to influence the generated parquet schema.
+`csv2parquet` makes it possible to convert an existing CSV file into a Parquet file.
+By default, all columns are simply turned into strings, but you provide it with type hints to influence the generated Parquet schema.

 You can install this tool by running `go get github.com/fraugster/parquet-go/cmd/csv2parquet` on your command line.
 For more help, consult `csv2parquet --help`.